SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

 And more ...
 -------------

-How to build singularity images
+How to build Singularity images
 *******************************

 You can build your own image using the available *.def* recipes from the ``culebrONT/culebrONT/containers/`` directory.

 .. warning::
-    Be careful, you need root access to build singularity images
+    Be careful, you need root access to build Singularity images

 .. code-block:: bash

     cd culebrONT/culebrONT/containers/
     sudo make build

-Threading rules inside culebrONT
+Threading rules inside CulebrONT
 ********************************

 Please find here the rules names found in CulebrONT code.
-It is recommended to set threads using the snakemake command when running on a single machine or in the cluster configuration file to manage cluster resources via the job scheduler.
+It is recommended to set threads using the snakemake command when running on a single machine, or in a cluster configuration file to manage cluster resources through the job scheduler.
-This would save the user a painful exploration of the snakefiles code of CulebrONT.
+This would save users a painful exploration of the snakefiles of CulebrONT.

 .. code-block:: python